Caeciliusidae

 A Disturbance in the Force …

 Within the suborder Psocomorpha, the infraorder Homilopsocidea has been a problem.
-Molecular generic studies have cast doubt on the monophyly of this taxon.
+Molecular genetic studies have cast doubt on the monophyly of this taxon.
 A recent elegant study by Oscar Fernando Saenz Manchola, Alfonso Gracía Aldrete, Kevin P. Johnson, and three other authors splits this infraorder into two monophyletic groups: Homilopsocidea 1 (Ectopsocidae and Peripsocidae) and Homilopsocidea 2 (Elipsocidae, Lachesillidae, and Mesopsocidae).
 I will follow this taxonomic change here.

 Homilopsocidea 1